cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 OpenNN
 ======

-"OpenNN is an open source class library written in C++ programming language which implements neural networks, a main area of machine learning research.
-The main advantage of OpenNN is its high performance.
+> ``OpenNN is an open source class library written in C++ programming
+> language which implements neural networks, a main area of machine
+> learning research.
+The main advantage of OpenNN is its high
-It is developed in C++ for better memory management and higher processing speed, and implements CPU parallelization.
-The library implements any number of layers of non-linear processing units for supervised learning.
-This deep architecture allows the design of neuralnetworks with universal approximation properties" [@hid-sp18-520-OpenNN].
-"Neural Designer has been developed from OpenNN, which is a advanced analytical tool and contains a graphical user interface which simplifies data entry and interpretation of results" citehid-sp18-520-OpenNN.
-"The class of neural network implemented in OpenNN is based on the multilayer perceptron.
-That model is extended here to contain scaling, unscaling, bounding, probabilistic and conditions layers" [@hid-sp18-520-OpenNNn].
-"OpenNN includes project files for Qt Creator.
-When working with another compiler is needed,a project for it must be created" [@hid-sp18-520-OpenNNb].
+> performance.
+It is developed in C++ for better memory management
+> and higher processing speed, and implements CPU parallelization.
+The
+> library implements any number of layers of non-linear processing
+> units for supervised learning.
+This deep architecture allows the
+> design of neuralnetworks with universal approximation
+> properties'' [@hid-sp18-520-OpenNN].

+> ``Neural Designer has been developed from OpenNN, which is a
+> advanced analytical tool and contains a graphical user interface
+> which simplifies data entry and interpretation of
+> results'' citehid-sp18-520-OpenNN.

+> ``The class of neural network implemented in OpenNN is based on the
+> multilayer perceptron.
+That model is extended here to contain
+> scaling, unscaling, bounding, probabilistic and conditions
+> layers'' [@hid-sp18-520-OpenNNn].

+> ``OpenNN includes project files for Qt Creator.
+When working with
+> another compiler is needed,a project for it must be
+> created'' [@hid-sp18-520-OpenNNb].

 Oracle Nosql Database
 =====================